Can Dogs Have Gatorade?

 There could be horror novels written about the things that dogs will willfully (even eagerly) eat, but oftentimes their owners—their loving human parents—are mortified to discover that their beloved pets have eaten something they consider less than healthy.
 Though our ancestors were content to feed their dogs just about anything they could eat without dying, times have changed.
 We are aware now more than ever of the impact that nutrition has on our own health and the health of our dogs, and many of us are extremely cautious with the food and drink we offer our pets.
 When our pets are healthy, it’s easy to rely on foods specifically formulated for their health.
 But what happens when they’re sick and in need of easy calories?

 When we are dealing with dehydration or stomach problems, many of us turn to sports drinks like Gatorade.
 But is this a good idea for our canine companions?
-Can dogs have Gatorade?
+Can you give your dog Gatorade?

 The answer is yes, but only in situations where they need the calories and electrolytes.
 Gatorade is not at all poisonous to dogs, but if you want to give it to them only for pleasure, it would be better to stick with water.
 Your dog should drink sports beverages only under special circumstances, such as when they are dealing with prolonged vomiting, diarrhea, or heatstroke, refusing to eat solid foods, or recovering from illness or injury.
 Gatorade should be used for the purpose of hydrating your dog and replenishing their depleted electrolytes.
 It should not be used as a treat or a beverage consumed on a daily basis.